RhodesPeter/waterfall-function-workshop/README.md

 1) Copy the code below and paste it into [Repl](https://repl.it/languages/javascript).

-2) Create the waterfall function to pass the test.
+2) Create the waterfall function to pass the tests.

 3) For bonus points, create some additional tests for the waterfall function.